 Appraisal Mortgage Fraud

-- They would then presumably fixe the home up and bring in a straw buyer, or a person who had little motivation to live in the home other than they would be getting money under the table
+During the crisis, investors, sometimes many at once, would buy homes in distressed areas for 5-40k under an LLC.
+They would then presumably fix the home up.
+Violators of fraud will bring in a straw buyer or a person who had little motivation to live in the home other than they would be getting money under the table.

-These businesses could get away with this for some time, as they would continue to set up a new LLC every few months and pick different areas not yet targeted before authorities and watch dog groups would catch on.
+A homebuyer would list the home for 250-375k(actual examples).
+When enough buyers bought into the scam, you created an artificial market in a distressed area that those values would never support, much less the rents in that area.
+This was common with condos back in the day, but with stringent FHA spot approval, less than 20% of condo units in many cities even have FHA approval for financing.
+These businesses could get away with this for some time, as they would continue to set up a new LLC every few months and pick different areas not yet targeted before authorities and watchdog groups would catch on.

 Elderly Abuse Fraud

 Elderly abuse/fraud: In the reverse mortgage world, These investors would buy a home for similar prices as stated above, then get a senior to live in the house and go onto the title for a few months(FHA requires 90 days to do reverse on title).
 They would then refinance into reverse with a payoff to a loan no one knows even exists(where is this payoff coming from?).
 The appraisals, in reverse, go off value, but the loans go off maximum borrowing, so the older someone is, the more they get back, as they are less likely to outlive what they take out as cash or an equity line.

 For fraud to be a crime about lending, a wire or money has to exchange hands.
 This typically happens at a title company’s office or attorney’s office.
 A closer orders wire on a transaction, at least one of the parties involved knows it is not for the purposes disclosed, and you have fraud.
 Alex Carlucci of Gustan Cho Associates explains what determines fraud as follows: